kersorianek/mon-portfolio/_posts/2018-12-15-mushroom-classification.md

 **Selecting important features by filtration**

 Once the data was in binary form, a histogram plot between the correlation of each feature and the class (the target) was made.
 Using the values of the correlations, a trial and error process was done by fitting an assortment of classification models to a set of features that had a magnitude (absolute value) greater than a threshold correlation value.
-It was found that all the set of features with a magnitude greater than $|\pm 0.34847|$ was enough data to produce a model that performed with perfect accuracy on a 70-30 train test split.
+It was found that all the set of features with a magnitude greater than  abs(±0.34847) was enough data to produce a model that performed with perfect accuracy on a 70-30 train test split.
 There were 19 features (out of 112) that met this criteria.

 <p align="center">
  <img src='https://raw.githubusercontent.com/JoeGanser/Mushroom_Classification/master/pics/hist.png' width="70%" height="70%"></p>